SSLMate/certspotter/man/certspotter-script.md

 `CERT_SHA256`

-:    The hex-encoded SHA-256 digest (sometimes called fingerprint) of the certificate.
+:    The hex-encoded SHA-256 digest (sometimes called fingerprint) of the certificate or precertificate.
      The digest is computed over the ASN.1 DER encoding.

 `PUBKEY_SHA256`